Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

             JwtSecurityTokenHandler.DefaultMapInboundClaims = false;
      ```

-1. In the `HomeController.cs`, the following method is added with the `Authorize` attribute with the name of the app role **UserReaders**, that permits listing of users in the tenant.
+1. Still in the `ConfigureServices` method of `Startup.cs'`, we created the policies that wraps the authorization requirements in it.
+It is a good practice to wrap your authorization rules in policies, even if it is just one role, because policies are easily expandable, support unit tests, can have multiple requirements, can be code based and [more](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1):

     ```CSharp
-        [Authorize(Roles = AppRoles.UserReaders )]
+        services.AddAuthorization(options =>
+        {
+            options.AddPolicy(AppPolicies.UserReadersOnly, policy => policy.RequireRole(AppRoles.UserReaders));
+            options.AddPolicy(AppPolicies.DirectoryViewersOnly, policy => policy.RequireRole(AppRoles.DirectoryViewers));
+        });
+    ```

+1. In the `HomeController.cs`, the following method is added with the `Authorize` attribute with the name of the policy created to check the app role **UserReaders**, that permits listing of users in the tenant.

+    ```CSharp
+        [Authorize(Policy = AppPolicies.UserReadersOnly)]
         public async Task<IActionResult> Users()
         {
      ```

-1. In the `ConfigureServices` method of `Startup.cs', the following line instructs the asp.net security middleware to use the **roles** claim to fetch roles for authorization:
+1. In the `ConfigureServices` method of `Startup.cs'`, the following line instructs the asp.net security middleware to use the **roles** claim to fetch roles for authorization:

      ```CSharp
                 // The claim in the Jwt token where App roles are available.